Sharp Bounds in the Latent Index Selection Model: Extensions

 Following a line of research beginning with Heckman and Vytlacil~\cite{hv2001, hv2005}, policy invariance assumes that the alternative policies affect only the propensity for treatment, and not the potential outcomes, unobservables, or covariates. \footnote{ Policy invariance in \autoref{assn:policies} is the same as in Carneiro et al.~\cite{carneiro2010, carneiro2011}.
 It can be weakened to an assumption on the \emph{distribution} of these random variables across policies $w$; for more detail, see Heckman and Vytlacil~\cite{hv2005}. } Policy monotonicity and instrument inclusion impose structure on how alternative policies affect treatment relative to one another and relative to the observed experiment; in this respect, the substantively novel structure relative to the existing literature is the monotonicity across covariates. \footnote{ Conditional on covariates, policy monotonicity and instrument inclusion recover the essence of the \emph{stochastic} policy definition of the aforementioned papers [Heckman and Vytlacil~\cite{hv2001,hv2005}, Carneiro et al.~\cite{carneiro2010, carneiro2011}], in which each policy $*$ is associated with a stochastic threshold $P^*$ such that $D^* = \mathds{1} [ U \leq P^* ]$.
 The reason is that the stochastic policies are assumed to be exogenous, $(Y_0, Y_1, U) \perp P^*$, and so the expected outcome $\E [ Y^* ]$ is equivalent to a mixture over uniform policy cutoffs in the population:

-The conceptual distinction between the approaches is whether a policy is associated with a shift of cutoffs relative to the observed instrument $Z$, or with a (mixture of) uniform cutoff(s) in the population relative to the \emph{counterfactual} instrument realization $z$; the exogeneity of the instrument and policy shifts under consideration makes the two computationally equivalent. } However, covariate monotonicity appears reasonable for the typical policies that also satisfy policy invariance, such as prices or subsidies for treatment takeup in the absence of general equilibrium effects.
-Finally, the policy cutoff $W$ satisfies $\tilde{D}_w = \mathds{1} [ W \leq w]$ for all $w \in \W$ by definition; continuity of the cutoff is a technically convenient assumption that allows the cutoff to be redefined in terms of its unconditional quantile $W := F_W (W)$, so that $W \sim U[0,1]$ and $\bw_z = \E [ \bp_{z,X}]$ for $z \in \{0,1\}$.
+The conceptual distinction between the approaches is whether a policy is associated with a shift of cutoffs relative to the observed instrument $Z$, or with a (mixture of) uniform cutoff(s) in the population relative to the \emph{counterfactual} instrument realization $z$; the exogeneity of the instrument and policy shifts under consideration makes the two computationally equivalent. } However, covariate monotonicity appears reasonable for the typical policies that also satisfy policy invariance, such as prices or subsidies for treatment takeup in the absence of general equilibrium effects. \footnote{ The direction of monotonicity across covariates can be inferred from the data.
+In the case where this direction varies significantly with covariates, a similar analysis could be undertaken by splitting the space of covariate values into subsets of positive and negative response to the policies.
+See, e.g., Semenova~\cite{semenova2021} for an approach to flexibly accommodating such covariate-conditional monotonicity in the related sample selection framework of Lee \cite{lee}. } Finally, the policy cutoff $W$ satisfies $\tilde{D}_w = \mathds{1} [ W \leq w]$ for all $w \in \W$ by definition; continuity of the cutoff is a technically convenient assumption that allows the cutoff to be redefined in terms of its unconditional quantile $W := F_W (W)$, so that $W \sim U[0,1]$ and $\bw_z = \E [ \bp_{z,X}]$ for $z \in \{0,1\}$.
 This normalization is adopted henceforth.

 Next, define the \emph{marginal policy relevant treatment effect} function: